BryanSchuetz/jekyll-deploy-gh-pages/README.md

 ## Caveats

 * This uses the v2 of the Actions beta—note the Yaml based workflow syntax.
-* **`GITHUB_TOKEN`, privilages are still being sorted out by the Actions/GH-Pages team.** While it's privilages are sufficient for pushing to your gh-pages branch, that push will not trigger the github pages server to pick up the new static assets.
+* **`GITHUB_TOKEN`, privilages are still being sorted out by the Actions/GH-Pages team.
+Changes pushed to your GH-pages branch will only be picked up by the Github Pages server if your workflow is in a private repository.**
 * Needs a .gemfile
 * `destination:` should be set to `./build` in your _config.yml file—as God demands.
 * Be sure that any custom gems needed are included in your Gemfile.